YMazurau/ProjectCode/README.md

 # Helm lint

-Checks for errors with the notification in slack
+Checks for errors with the notification in slack.